 This all was a downhill battle of listening to ogg vorbis, hacking on a free system, and playing Angband until one day it suddenly stopped working when the corporations realized that they too could use the free code, something Microsoft had been deathly afraid to do but Apple and Facebook had no qualms of doing.
 They could pick our raisins and schmear a gilded cage all over them.
 We had desktops that were beyond caught up and roaring and ready to go but in the span of one cruel winter they had the public trapped in pocket computers and cloud silos, platforms that they owned completely while leeching off of the community garden of free code.

-And that can easily happen again to you folks, any we set up this system, be it digital or real world.
+And that can easily happen again to you folks, any way we set up this system, be it digital or real world.
 The proprietarians can wreck things.
 This is a crisis for ancom thought: how our traditional tool box, so awesome for civil rights and against labor exploitation, has nothing to fix the global problem of climate change and even risks making it worse.
 Everything we build, if it’s good, they will copy it into a gasoline version until everyone on Earth is toast.
 Would be good if we could figure out a fix for that.

 And the economics of mittens and socks are beyond the ken of Ayn Rand worshipers.